-Four California men charged with inciting violence at 2017 Charlottesville rally
+Four Californian men charged with inciting violence at 2017 Charlottesville rally

 Daley, Miselis and Gillen, all from Southern California, were presented with the charges during separate court appearances on Tuesday before a federal magistrate in Los Angeles.
 Each was ordered to remain held by the U.S. Marshals Service pending further proceedings.

-White, a San Francisco-area resident, was scheduled for his initial court hearing in Northern California.
+White, a San Francisco-area resident, was scheduled for his initial court hearing in Oakland on Wednesday.

 All four will end up either transported in federal custody back to Virginia or, if freed on bond, ordered to appear for future court dates there.